Modular Programming and Modules

 Calling dir() without an argument, a list with the names in the current local scope is returned:

-It's possible to get a list of the built-in functions:
+It's possible to get a list of the Built-in functions, exceptions, and other objects by importing the builtins module: